The Paris–Roubaix, the “Hell of the North”

 The often unprintable, always entertaining Bernard Hinault

-Now you have two options for music—Matt’s rock-and-roll classics, and my very different options (along with some French tunes).
+Now you have three options for music—Matt’s rock-and-roll classics, my 2017 version, and my 2021 version (half of which are French tunes).
 I didn’t change up the profile itself; it still contains six pavé sections and a vicious final drive to the finish in the Vélodrome.

 This ICA post gives you additional resources and videos to spice up your presentation of your ride.